 With brand names recognized by just about anyone who has ever separated dark colors from light, Whirlpool is one of the world's top home appliance makers.
 It specializes in laundry appliances, refrigerators and freezers, cooking appliances, dishwashers, and compressors.
 They're sold under a bevy of brand names, including Whirlpool, Amana, KitchenAid, Maytag, and Roper.
 The company markets and distributes these major home appliances in North America, Latin America, EMEA (Europe, the Middle East, and Africa), and Asia.
-It has manufacturing operations in about a dozen countries.
+It has manufacturing operations in more than a dozen countries.
 Major customers include retailers Lowe's, Home Depot, Sears, and Best Buy.

 Sales and Marketing

 Whirlpool counts several big-name customers among its list of clients.
 It serves Meritage Homes, Lowe's, Sears, Home Depot, Best Buy, Casas Bahia, IKEA, and Alno.
-In North America, the company sells products to other manufacturers, distributors, and retailers for resale under those manufacturers' and retailers' brand names.
+In North America, the company sells products to other manufacturers, distributors, builders, and retailers for resale under those manufacturers' and retailers' brand names.

-Whirlpool is looking for longer-term growth to come from certain emerging markets -- China and India in particular.
+Whirlpool plans to pursue longer-term growth from certain emerging markets -- China and India in particular -- by making strategic partnerships and acquisitions to expand its global manufacturing centers.
 It recently entered into a strategic alliance with China's Suning Appliance Co. to sell home appliances there.
 As part of the agreement, Whirlpool enjoys access to some of China's smaller, fast-growing cities through Suning's national distribution network of 1,700 retail outlets.
-In October 2014, Whirlpool acquired a majority stake in Hefei Sanyo, Sanyo Electric's joint venture based in Hefei, China.
-The move made Whirlpool a 51% shareholder and further strengthened its presence in sought-after China.
+Its 2014 acquisitions of manufacturers Hefei Sanyo and Indesit strengthened the company's distribution reach even further in China and the EMEA region, respectively.